brandon-cabaleiro/DataAnalytics2021_Brandon_Cabaleiro/Lab/Lab 2/Lab 2 Part 1/readme.md

-This folder contains code for Lab 2 Part 1
+This folder contains code and plots for Lab 2 Part 1.